 You can see all information on our halls of residence online, including videos, photos and costs.
 From May, you will be able to register for your accommodation login details and we will email you to advise you how and when to apply for accommodation.
 Please see our how to apply information for more details.

-Students who did not put Loughborough as their Firm choice or have missed the room reservation deadline can set preferences for accommodation.
+If Loughborough is not your Firm choice or you miss the room reservation deadline, you can set preferences for accommodation.
 Your offer will depend on several factors – availability, your preferences options and date of application.

 When applying for accommodation, designated rooms will be identified as ‘quiet’ after their room type description.